tyler-johnson/autorelease/packages/autorelease-task-verify-branch/README.md

 # Autorelease Task: Verify Branch

-An Autorelease task that verifies the current git branch is allowed to be publish.
+An Autorelease task to verify the current git branch before publishing.

 This task is a part of [plugin-core](../autorelease-plugin-core).